Hawaii

 Snorkeling in Hawaii: Best Underwater Spots to Look for Nemo

-Take a deep breath and dive toward the bottom of Hawaii’s sea: an underwater world awaits.
-(Photo: Alamy)
+Take a deep breath and dive toward the bottom of the sea: an underwater world awaits.
+(Photo: Getty Images)

 Finding the best snorkeling spots in Hawaii couldn’t be easier.
 Honestly, just hit up the closest beach and you’re likely to find a large variety of vibrant marine life wherever you swim.
 The best part about snorkeling in Hawaii is the opportunity to do so literally at nearly every beach, on any island.
 But if you really want to find the best snorkeling spots in Hawaii — the ones that have the best views of local sea life — visit these top five underwater hot spots.
 Dive in!
 The sea life awaits.